June 27, 2015

 2pm - 9pm

-The celebration will be held at Stowe Park , located on Main Street in downtown Belmont .
-The Juneteenth celebration will feature local entertainers, artifacts, a variety of vendors and a fish fry.
+The celebration will be held at Stowe Park, located on Main Street in downtown Belmont.
+The Juneteenth celebration will feature local entertainers, artifacts, a variety of vendors and food.
 This event is free and open to everyone.

 CLICK HERE FOR VENDOR APPLICATION